Roman Catholic Relief Act 1829: Agitation and concession

 His campaign reached its climax when he himself stood for Parliament.
-In July 1828 O'Connell defeated a nominee for a position in the British Cabinet, William Vesey Fitzgerald, in a County Clare by-election, 2057 votes to 982.
+In July 1828 O'Connell defeated William Vesey Fitzgerald, who was standing for re-election in a ministerial by-election, in a County Clare by-election, 2057 votes to 982.
 This made a direct issue of the parliamentary Oath of Supremacy by which, as a Catholic, he would be denied his seat in the House of Commons.

-As Lord Lieutenant of Ireland, Wellington's brother, Richard Wellesley, had attempted to placate Catholic opinion, notably by dismissing of the long-serving Attorney-General for Ireland, William Saurin, whose rigid Ascendancy views and policy made him bitterly unpopular, and by applying a policy of prohibitions and coercion against not only the Catholic Ribbonmen but also the Protestant Orangemen.
+As Lord Lieutenant of Ireland, Wellington's brother, Richard Wellesley, had attempted to placate Catholic opinion, notably by dismissing the long-serving Attorney-General for Ireland, William Saurin, whose rigid Ascendancy views and policy made him bitterly unpopular, and by applying a policy of prohibitions and coercion against not only the Catholic Ribbonmen but also the Protestant Orangemen.
 But now both Wellington and his Home Secretary, Robert Peel, were convinced that unless concessions were made, a confrontation was inevitable.
 Peel (nicknamed "Orange Peel" by O'Connell on account of his anti-Catholic views) concluded: "though emancipation was a great danger, civil strife was a greater danger".

 Fearing insurrection in Ireland, Peel drafted the Relief Bill and guided it through the Commons.
-To overcome the vehement opposition of both King George IV and of the House of Lords, Wellington threatened to resign, potentially opening the way for a new Whig majority with designs not only for Catholic emancipation but also for parliamentary reform.
-The King initially accepted Wellington's resignation and the Duke of Cumberland, brother to the King and Orange Order Grand Master, attempted to put together a government united against Catholic emancipation.
+To overcome the vehement opposition of both George IV and of the House of Lords, Wellington threatened to resign, potentially opening the way for a new Whig majority with designs not only for Catholic emancipation but also for parliamentary reform.
+The king initially accepted Wellington's resignation and the Duke of Cumberland, brother to the king and Orange Order Grand Master, attempted to put together a government united against Catholic emancipation.
 Although such a government would have had considerable support in the Lords, it would have had little support in the Commons, and Cumberland abandoned his attempt.
-The King recalled Wellington.
+The king recalled Wellington.
 The bill passed the Lords and became law.